AttackPattern/CSharpAnalytics/README.md

 Simply add two lines to your App.xaml.cs OnLaunched method.
 At the start of the method add:

-`AutoMeasurement.StartAsync(new MeasurementConfiguration("UA-319000-10"));`
+`var analyticsTask = AutoMeasurement.StartAsync(new MeasurementConfiguration("UA-319000-8"));`

-Replacing UA-319000-10 with your own Analytics property ID.
+Replacing UA-319000-8 with your own Analytics property ID.
 At the end of the method add:

 `AutoMeasurement.Attach(rootFrame);`

 Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage.

+NOTE: There is no need to await for the analyticsTask to complete.
+In fact doing so will slow down your app start-up!

 Going further
 -------------